jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 But I have found it more effective to study guitar in the opposite order, and in small iterations rather than a linear path.
-First improvising,
+First improvising by ear,
 however clumsy or imperfect the outcome, because making music is the whole point.
 Then practicing chords and changes, to play a bunch of songs.
 Then
 refining with scale practice.
-And then start over,
+And then repeating the cycle again with more improvisation.
-making more music.
-Repeat, for life.

 ### Playing by ear